gatling/gatling/src/docs/content/guides/config-as-code/index.md

 The next step is to add your simulations to the `package.conf` file.

-Reminder: this step is optional, but once you add the `simulations` block, you must define the `classname` property.
+Reminder: this step is optional, but once you add the `simulations` block, you must define the `simulation` property.

-The classname is the simulation's fully qualified name, for example, `computerdatabase.ComputerDatabaseSimulation` if you followed the Intro to scripting tutorial.
+The `simulation` is the simulation fully qualified name, for example, `computerdatabase.ComputerDatabaseSimulation` if you followed the Intro to scripting tutorial.

 Each simulation also has a unique `id` property, which we will use later in the guide.